Sewell, Chile: History

 The town was founded in 1906 by the Braden Copper Company as a company town to support extracting copper from the El Teniente mine.
 It was named after the company's first president, Barton Sewell.

 During the Great Depression, the Braden Copper Company became a subsidiary of Kennecott Copper Company.
 In 1917 the foundry or smelter was moved from Sewell to Caletones, where another town developed around it.

 Originally male workers lived in shared housing at Sewell, called colectivos.
 Later family housing was added.
 Playgrounds, plazas, shops, and a movie theatre were later developed.
 Pedestrians walked up and down vertical staircases to reach the different levels of the town.
 Streets ran horizontally and were unpaved because of severe winter conditions.
 There were no cars.
 On the west-facing side of Cerro Negro, a camp for foreign personnel developed.

 Ore was taken down the mountainside to Graneros, where it was loaded onto railway cars.
 The narrow gauge railway that connected Sewell to the nearby town of Rancagua, 20 mi away, was under construction in 1906 and was completed in 1911.
 The total distance covered was 45 mi with an elevation change of 5000 ft.

 By 1915 a hospital, a fire department, and a social club had been built and established in Sewell.
 The buildings and homes were made out of timber, and painted bright colors such as yellow, red and blue.
 At its peak in 1960, it had more than 16,000 inhabitants.
 By 1918 the town housed more than 12,000 people.

 Sewell is known as the "City of Staircases".
 The town was built on terrain too steep for wheeled vehicles, around a large central staircase, called the Escalara Central, which was built from the railway station.
 All supplies had to be brought into the city via a narrow gauge railroad.
 Pueblo Hundido contained the living quarters, while below the ore body was El Establecimiento, which contained the concentrator, hydroelectric plant, and a tramway.

 On 8 August 1944, 102 people died in an avalanche when the slopes above the town failed.
 Additional, ever-present threats to the city included earthquakes, avalanches and explosions from mine operations.

-In June 1945, 355 workers died in El Teniente mine from carbon monoxide poisoning, and another 747 were injured, because smoke spread through the mine from a fire outside.
+In June 1945, 355 workers died in El Teniente mine from carbon monoxide poisoning, and another 747 were injured, because smoke spread through the mine from a fire outside, in what became locally known as the 'Smoke Tragedy'.
 This disaster resulted in the government developing and adopting more safety regulations.